jpbisciotti/asm-mlr/README.md

 ## Rendering the deck

-Run bash `quarto render slides.qmd` for Quart to write `slides.html` and a `slides_files/` folder.
-The render egenerates `sigmoid.png` into the project folder for the title slide.
+Run bash `quarto render slides.qmd` for Quarto to write `slides.html` and a `slides_files/` folder.
+The render regenerates `sigmoid.png` into the project folder for the title slide.
 Open `slides.html` in a browser.
 Press **S** to open the speaker view.
 Run bash `quarto preview slides.qmd` to preview while you edit.

 ## Editing the speaker notes

 Open `notes.md`.
 Start each heading text with single word, like `# slide-07`. `slides.qmd` pulls a note in with `speaker_note("slide-07")`.
 Never start a line of prose with `#` followed by a single word because the parser reads that as a new note.
-Never use two headings with the same key; `notes.R` stops with an error if you do.
+Never use two headings with the same key.

 ## The title slide is a special case